 Corona Treating the Paper

 Another method for improving inkjet printing on glossy paper or plastics uses a corona or air plasma pretreatment.
 The low-temperature process uses high voltage applied to an electrode that temporarily changes the surface tension of the substrate, which helps the ink bond to the surface.
 The corona treatment fades after a short period, however, so corona treating and printing should happen at the same time.

 Inkjet printing speeds now rival legacy offset or flexographic printing systems.
 Inkjet printing also offers the distinct advantage of cheaper set-up costs, which makes shorter print runs for glossy products more cost-effective.

-Glossy books, direct mail, and promotional advertising are some of the most common end products one can expect to see.
-And you can rest assured that you’ll be seeing plenty of these this holiday season.
+Glossy books, direct mail, and promotional advertising are some of the most common end products one can expect to see from digital inkjet printers.
+And rest assured, you’ll be seeing plenty of them this holiday season.